paypal/paypal-ios/docs/Card/integration.md

         case .success(let result):
             // order was successfully approved with the card and is ready to be captured/authorized (see step 6). case .failure(let error):
-            // handle the error by accessing `result.error` }
+            // handle the error by accessing `result.localizedDescription` }
 }
 ```